×

 4. Iron Man

-The superhero persona of Tony Stark, a billionaire genius, was created from an injection that saved Tony’s life after a battle injury and gave him inhuman healing abilities.
-His suit has endless possibilities powered by Tony’s remarkable mind.
+The superhero persona of Tony Stark, a billionaire genius, was created from an injection that saved his life after a battle injury and gave him inhuman healing abilities.
+His suit has endless possibilities, all powered by this superhero's remarkable mind.

 5. Storm